louis57xl-coder/AI-Scam-Detection/README.md

 That's it!
 No installation, no Python, no dependencies.

-Option 2: For Developers/Python Users
+🚀 Quick Start — Option 2: For Developers/Python/Apple/Mac  Users
 Download scamcheck.py

 Install one dependency: